evabeyebach/Stock-Prices-Prediction/README.md

 ## Conclusion
-After cleaning and exploring the data, we performed three different models (linear regression, SVR, and Decision Trees) and the aim was to get the best model in predicting
+The Linear Regression model exhibited the most precise predictions with an **RMSE of 3.29**, marginally outperforming the SVM and Decision Tree models, which recorded **RMSEs of 3.38 and 3.47**, respectively.
+Even though the RMSE for the linear model was the lowest, we decided to choose the **SVM** model.
-`percent_change_next_weeks_price` based on the independent variables.
-The Linear Regression model exhibited the most precise predictions with an RMSE of 3.29, marginally outperforming the SVM and Decision Tree models, which recorded RMSEs of 3.38 and 3.47, respectively.
-The Linear Model also helped eliminate collinearity issues between independent variables and helped us determine the inputs for generating the final three models.
-Even though the RMSE for the linear model was the lowest, we decided to choose the SVM model.
 The model itself does a better job of considering the categorical and continuous variables and the computing power of SVMs is much greater.
-CAPM was also utilized in this case study to assess the given stocks' risk compared to the market and get the best return for each stock.
-After getting all beta and return results, we chose KO, MCD, and MRK to be the best stocks.
+**CAPM** was also utilized in this case study to assess the given stocks' risk compared to the market and get the best return for each stock.
+After getting all beta and return results, we chose **KO**, **MCD**, and **MRK** to be the best stocks.
 They all had a beta lower than 1 (less risky than the market) and better returns than the other stocks.